BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

 end
 ```

 I mentioned that this was not a _good_ solution.
-This is because it would not allow for current
+This is because it would not allow for concurrent
 test files to be run.
-Because a global variable it used to store the current suite.
-The tests
+Because a global variable is used to store the current suite, the tests
 must be executed in order.
 Otherwise their results could end up in the wrong `Suite` struct.
 I'm still not entirely sure how this could be solved.
 I would have to take a look at other
-frameworks to see how they have solved it.
+frameworks for some inspiration.

 The final noteworthy part of the implementation was the use of Julia's built in operators to create
 comparators.
-I was able to leverage the fact that Julia's builtin operators are methods themselves.
+I was able to leverage the fact that Julia's builtin operators are methods themselves,
-To create concise comparators.
+to create concise comparators.
 For example I wrote a helper method called `construct_comparator` that
 took an operator as an argument and then used it as a callback method to compare the expected value
 with the actual value.
 I have left out the code for `construct_comparator` as it contains reporting
 logic which makes the code hard to understand without some domain knowledge.
 What is easy to understand